Paul Okoh

-Paul Okoh is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
+Paul Okoh was a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
 He is currently Ghana's ambassador to Egypt.

 Early life and education

 Okoh was born on 22 February 1949.
 He hails from Kenyasi No. 1 in the Brong Ahafo region of Ghana.
 He had both his Diploma in Education and Bachelor of Arts in Religion from the University of Cape Coast.